peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 * <code>[ToEIntegerIfExact()](#ToEIntegerIfExact)</code> - Converts this value to an arbitrary-precision integer, checking whether the fractional part of the value would be lost.
 * <code>[ToEngineeringString()](#ToEngineeringString)</code> - Same as ToString(), except that when an exponent is used it will be a multiple of 3.
 * <code>[ToExtendedFloat()](#ToExtendedFloat)</code> - <b>Deprecated:</b> Renamed to ToEFloat.
+* <code>[ToHalfBits()](#ToHalfBits)</code> - Converts this value to its closest equivalent as a binary floating-point number, expressed as an integer in the IEEE 754 binary16 format (also known as a "half-precision" floating-point number).
 * <code>[ToInt16Checked()](#ToInt16Checked)</code> - Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer after converting it to an integer by discarding its fractional part.
 * <code>[ToInt16IfExact()](#ToInt16IfExact)</code> - Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer without rounding to a different numerical value.
 * <code>[ToInt16Unchecked()](#ToInt16Unchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.